 Pitch a story to Increment

-We're currently considering pitches that address technical topics with creativity and precision.
-We’re looking for finely crafted work that goes above and beyond.
-Note that all accepted stories will go through a rigorous editorial process.
+We’re actively considering pitches that address technical topics with creativity, precision, and compassion.
+All accepted stories will go through a rigorous editorial process.
 We’d love to hear from you.

-- Long-form pieces directly relevant to software teams, engineers, and technology companies
+- Long-form journalism directly relevant to software teams, engineers, and technology companies

 - Interviews with tech industry experts

 - Personal essays that address a technical need or experience

 - Deeply researched explorations of the most fascinating bits of tech past and present

 Right now, we’re especially interested in pitches on the following topics:

 - Product or app reviews